 Flexi-Clips - I have baby-fine hair that's very difficult to manage.
 Nearly every kind of barrette slides out of it, so when someone recommended flexi-clips to me, I was skeptical.
 But I decided to try a mini-sized clip, and guess what?
 It stayed put!
 I think flexi-clips are beautiful, and I love that they work with my hair.
 If you don't yet know a flexi-clip consultant (it's a multi-level-marketing company), I'm sure my friend Caroline would welcome your business!

 Planners - I've kept a variety of planners over the years.
-Last year, I used Debra Bell's Homeschooling planner.
+Two years ago, I used Debra Bell's Homeschooling planner.
 I loved that it gave you room for spiritual goals as well as academic ones.
-This year, I'm using Ruth Soukup's Living Well Planner that someone gave me.
-Although it took me a bit to get used to the small writing space, I've grown to love it!
-Having it already printed and ready to go (as opposed to printing and binding my own - another popular option with digital planners) has made using it a breeze.
-And in 2017, I'll be testing out the Brilliant Life Planner from Brilliant Business Moms.
-I can't wait to see how I like that one!
+Last year, I'm using Ruth Soukup's Living Well Planner that was gifted to me.
+Although it took me a bit to get used to the small writing space, I grew to love it!
+Having it already printed and ready to go (as opposed to printing and binding my own - another popular option with digital planners) made using it a breeze.

 Amazon Gift Cards - A lot of people dislike giving gift cards due to the impersonal nature of them, but I actually love them!
 I think most people have a wish list of some sort, and since Amazon sells almost everything, I love both giving and getting Amazon gift cards.